-In this paper, a novel and scalable algorithm for multi-hop localization of mobile sensor nodes is proposed.
-The goal of the proposed algorithm is to improve the on-site monitoring of a river in dense Amazon forest structure with a scalable approach.
-The particular scenario has its own challenges, which require robustness and high adaptability to failures and/or additional sensors.
 In order to overcome these challenges, the proposed approach does not create a self awareness of locations at sensor nodes since all communication in the system is locality preserving.
-The hop-counts, sensor node IDs and sequence numbers are used as the information related to localization.
-The algorithm is kept simple considering the limited lifetime of the WSANs, but it is possible to integrate an additional feature such as RSS to increase the accuracy of the results.
+The hopcounts, sensor node IDs and sequence numbers are used as the information related to localization.
+The algorithm is rather simple considering the limited lifetime of the WSANs, but it is possible to integrate an additional feature such as RSS to increase the accuracy of the results.
 Through extensive simulations, we have shown that the localization estimation can be realized using local multi-hop information.
 In overall, as the multi-hop chains are allowed to become longer, more positions can be estimated with the cost of the accuracy.
 The selection of the maximum hop number is therefore an issue depending on the requirements of network.

-As for the future work, we can employ the proposed algorithm to animal monitoring application.
-We also intend to use the localization information gained by the algorithm for data aggregation and dissemination within the network.
+The approach is also employed to an animal monitoring application to see the generalizability of the algorithm.
+As the future work, we intend to improve the monkey monitoring application and use the localization information gained by the algorithm for data aggregation and dissemination within the network.